 Applications and Uses of Emulsion

-Emulsions are very much famous in various fields of science.
-It is utilized in the tanning and dyeing industries, used in the manufacturing process of plastics and synthetic rubber, employed in the preparation of different cosmetics like shampoos, and of therapeutic and salves products.
+Emulsions are very well-known in various fields of science.
+It is used in the tanning and dyeing industries, in the manufacturing process of plastics and synthetic rubber, etc.

 - Usually used in cosmetics, pharmaceuticals, and personal hygiene.